-I don’t like smoothies too sweet and I think that the sugar from the bananas and blueberries is absolutely enough for this smoothie, but you can add 1 tbsp maple syrup for extra sweetness.
+I don't like smoothies too sweet and I think that the sugar from the bananas and blueberries is absolutely enough for this smoothie, but you can add 1 tablespoon maple syrup for extra sweetness.

 If you liked this blueberry avocado smoothie with oat milk, have a look at some of my other healthy smoothie recipes:

 - 100 g (1 cup) blueberries, fresh or frozen

 - 1 tablespoon chia seeds